MaxDeBy/toolscript-docs/Variables.md

 * **Number**
 >Numbers are whole numbers.
-This means that numbers have the range of a 32-bit integer with decimals not allowed when in a for loop.
+This means that numbers have the range of a 32-bit integer with decimals not allowed.
 A number has the third highest priority.

 * **Boolean**